 After picking up bikes and a map from the Rutherglen Wine Experience, there’s nothing quite like that wonderful feeling of freedom that pedal power brings – choosing where to stop for a wine tasting, a bite to eat or checking out a historic landmark.

-Highlights of the 12.5-kilometre easy trail include: Anderson Winery a small vineyard where absolutely everything is made right there; the tiny but mighty Jones Winery, which dates back to 1860 (and serves up sensational French fare); the ancient vines at Chambers Winery, still going strong after 100 years in the ground; Rutherglen Estates & Tuileries, a historic cellar door and superb restaurant now owned by the De Bortoli family, with an impressive Aboriginal art gallery and the best olives (and homemade cakes) you’ll find anywhere at The Wicked Virgin and Calico Town Wines.
+Highlights of the 12.5-kilometre easy trail include: Anderson Winery a small vineyard where absolutely everything is made right there; the tiny but mighty Jones Winery, which dates back to 1860 (and serves up sensational French fare); the ancient vines at Chambers Winery, still going strong after 100 years in the ground; Rutherglen Estates & Tuileries, a historic cellar door and superb restaurant now owned by the De Bortoli family, with an impressive Aboriginal art gallery.

 I’d never heard of Mount Ophir Estate, but I knew it was my type of place from the moment I swung open the farm gate.
 The 56-hectare property, initially established in 1891 as one of the largest winemaking facilities in the Southern Hemisphere, was purchased by Eliza, Angela and Nicholas Brown in 2016.
 The siblings then set about lovingly restoring this slice of Australia’s living history, located five kilometres from Rutherglen.